Ex-wife accuses top Missouri GOP Senate candidate of abuse

 Greitens was a rising GOP star after his 2016 election, a charismatic former Navy SEAL officer and Rhodes Scholar who founded a nonprofit benefiting veterans.
 He didn’t hide his ambition, either, reserving the website EricGreitensForPresident.com.

 But that all seemed to fade after he was indicted on an invasion-of-privacy charge in February 2018 in St. Louis, accused of taking a compromising photo of his hairstylist without her consent during a 2015 extramarital affair.
-In short order, a Missouri House committee began investigating campaign finance issues, and Greitens faced a second felony charge in St. Louis, accused of providing his political fundraiser with the donor list of his veterans’ charity.
+In short order, a Missouri House committee began investigating campaign finance issues, and Greitens faced a second felony charge in St. Louis.

-Sheena Greitens said her ex-husband admitted to her that he had, in fact, taken a compromising photo of his hairstylist that led to the felony invasion of privacy charge.
-But she says in the affidavit that he warned her that she could face legal trouble of her own if she ever disclosed that fact.
-She later learned that was not the case.

 Greitens said the ruling “fully exonerated” him.